Git Submodules Integration (Basic Guide)

 A git submodule is a mechanism which allows you to add a repository inside another git repository.
 This mechanism is useful when you want to use a module from another project.
 This is also useful when you have a module in a different repository and it is used in several other repositories while maintaining a separate history of its own.
 In this post we will understand how to initialize and add a git submodule, how to update a git submodule and how to remove a git submodule step by step.

 It is important to understand the working flow of git submodule.
-So first thing is you need to initialize git submodules which creates a file .gitmodules.
+So first thing is we need to initialize git submodules which creates a .gitmodules file.
 This file contains the definition of submodules like the URL to git repository and local path to module directory.
 Then the important thing to remember is:

 We are going to cover all basics steps involved in git submodule integration.
 Starting with initializing submodules.